lunalite/UITestLearning/README.md

 ## Updates

+### 30 August 2017
+* Implemented supervised learning and labeling for the clicks done so as to glean for further information to classify them.
+* Word to score ratio is being kept in a dictionary and stored in json format within a file.

 ### 21 August 2017
 * `get_state()` of UI is done with index of xml dump.
 * Added some random clicks and clicks with filling of text.